Howard County high school students help pave the way to environmental sustainability

 Maia Boswell, who focuses on the legislative aspect of environmental protection, highlights the importance of ensuring clean water, food, and air for future generations.

-"It's one thing to read about it, watch it on the news, or do your own research, but being able to work with a group and build community and start the conversation with other motivated youth is an extremely valuable experience," said Boswell.
+"It's one thing to read about it, watch it on the news, or do your own research, but being able to work with a group and build community and start the conversation with other motivated youth is an extremely valuable experience," Boswell said.

 Other students in the program work on innovative projects, such as creating remote-operated vehicles (ROVs) for underwater research and water quality assessment.
 After completing the three-year program, these students become Certified Climate Ambassadors.